crimist/ctf/0ctf2022/ohf/README.md

 ![landing.png](landing.png)

 After digging into the console system to no avail I set my sites on the CSS input.
 It made a GET request to `/less?data=<base64 encoded CSS>` and then passed the response back into the pages stylesheet.
-I recongized this as likely a [less CSS parser](https://lesscss.org/) which has [numerous issues](https://www.softwaresecured.com/exploiting-less-js-to-achieve-rce/) depending on how it's implemented.
+I recognized this as likely a [less CSS parser](https://lesscss.org/) which has [numerous issues](https://www.softwaresecured.com/exploiting-less-js-to-achieve-rce/) depending on how it's implemented.

 I leaked the challenge source using local file disclosure which only revealed that the CSS was indeed being parsed by less.